Flame Retardant Notoxicom® B6000 (FR PC/ABS) and Notoxicom® S6000 (FR PC/ASA)

 This chain of events is being felt across both the manufacturing and polymer industries, pushing the prices of certain materials higher than they have ever been.
 Additionally, all major FR ABS materials and FR PC ABS materials rely on this precursor almost in their entirety.
-Manufactures of these products require large amounts of RDP and BDP from producers.
+Manufacturers of these products require large amounts of RDP and BDP from producers.
 We are not suggesting that Notoxicom® is entirely immune to this issue, but we are pleased to be able to say that our superior flame retardant product range Notoxicom® is readily available; despite all that is going on in these precarious times.
-Several factors contribute to this but our key innovation within the product; utilizing new technologies has made this so.
+Several factors contribute to this, but our key innovation within the product, utilizing new technologies, has made this so.

 The industry case study’s outlining the risks associated with the currently available flame retardant chemistry.

 Click here to read the rest of Ana Ballestero’s case-study

 In Vitro Human Metabolism of the Flame Retardant Resorcinol Bis(diphenylphosphate) (RDP)

 Resorcinol bis(diphenylphosphate) (RDP) is widely used as a flame retardant in electrical/electronic products and constitutes a suitable alternative to decabrominated diphenyl ether.
 Due to its toxicity and its recently reported ubiquity in electronics and house dust, there are increasing concerns about human exposure to this emerging contaminant…..Ana Ballesteros-Gómez†, Nele Van den Eede†, and Adrian Covaci – 2015